Posted on

 - grant it.

-The board usually has about 15 days to make this decision after a claimant files for reconsideration.
+The board usually has about 15 days to make this decision after you file for reconsideration.
 This timeline, though, will vary among different states.

-If claimants are not satisfied with a board’s decision on appeal, they can file for review with a state appellate court.
+If you are not satisfied with a board’s decision on appeal, you can file for review with a state appellate court.
 This review is often referred to as a “writ of review.”

 Note that most jurisdictions say that the appellate court cannot reverse any findings of fact that were made by the appeals board.
 The court is limited in deciding if the decision reached by the board was reasonable.